 - Suppressed Assault Rifle (E,L) - Fully-automatic.
 Deals slightly less damage than the Assault Rifle, but has a noise-cancelling suppressor equipped.

 - Flint-Knock Pistol (C,U) - Single-shot.
 High knock-back (for both shooter and target) and powerful at close range.

 - Hunting Rifle (U,R) - Bolt-action.
 Unlike other Sniper Rifles, the Hunting Rifle does not use a scope.

 - Hand Cannon (E,L) - Semi-automatic.
-Similar to the Revolver, it has a slow rate-of-fire.
+High-powered with a slow rate-of-fire.

 Shells 'n' Slugs

 - Tactical Shotgun (C,U,R) - Pump-action.
 Fast firing rate, with wider spread for close ranges.